-PURSUANT TO SECTION 169 (16) OF THE COMPANIES ACT, 1965
+PURSUANT TO SECTION 251 (1) OF THE COMPANIES ACT 2016

-I, Muhammad Ikram Bin Kamarudin, being the officer primarily responsible for the financial management of QBE Insurance (Malaysia) Berhad, do solemnly and sincerely declare that the accompanying financial statements set out on pages 23 to 57 are in my opinion correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
+I, Muhammad Ikram Kamarudin, the officer primarily responsible for the financial management of QBE Insurance (Malaysia) Berhad, do solemnly and sincerely declare that, the financial statements set out on pages 23 to 58 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.

-Subscribed and solemnly declared by the above named Muhammad Ikram Kamarudin at Petaling Jaya, in the State of Selangor Darul Ehsan this day of 16 February 2017.
+Subscribed and solemnly declared by the above named Muhammad Ikram Kamarudin at Selangor Darul Ehsan on 9 February 2018.

-Bef : B38 No. Nama: RAIZIAH BINTI l ABDUL RAHMAN for Oaths Commis LAY
+Before me JAYA : B381 No. H BINTI Nama: RAD ABDUL RAHMAN Con issioner for Oaths LAY